odewahn/docker-registry-auth/README.md

 ```

-Note the `401 Unauthorized` return code.

-# Use the stuff in `Www-Authentication` header to answer the challenge

-In order to make an authorized call, we have to use the information returned in the `Www-Authenticate` header:
+Note the `401 Unauthorized` return code, as well as the information returned in the `Www-Authenticate` header:

 ```
 Www-Authenticate: Bearer realm="https://auth.docker.io/token",service="registry.docker.io",scope="repository:odewahn/myalpine:pull"
 ```

+We'll need this in the next step.

+# Use the stuff in `Www-Authentication` header to answer the challenge

-Once you have the challenge information, you have to make a request like this (note that the article does not URL encode the data, so the link breaks and curl returns a 404):
+Once you have the challenge information, you must:

+* Make a request to the `realm` specified in the `Www-Authenticate` header
+* Use basic authentication to provide your user name and password
+* Supply the other items from `Www-Authenticate` as parameters.
+The [parseBearer function (lines 13-32)](https://github.com/odewahn/docker-registry-auth/blob/master/main.go#L13-L32) of the golang code show one implementation for this.
+I'D LOVE OTHER EXAMPLES OF BETTER WAYS TO PARSE THIS, THOUGH!

+This call is made in [lines 52-57](https://github.com/odewahn/docker-registry-auth/blob/master/main.go#L52-L57).
+Here's the equivalent call in the `http` tool:

 ```
 export PWD=<insert your password here>